Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 As all map-related events seem to start with the map index other events must start with a word that is greater than the highest map index (I guess >= 0x0300, maybe even >= 0x0800).

 There are map-related events that use a new front tile index >= 0x0800.
-But they can be 0x07ff at max.
+But they can be 0x07ff (11 bits) at max.
 I guess this is used to decode some other map-related event.